Mo - Do: 9 - 16 Uhr

 The degree program

-The Master's degree program in "Applied Linguistics: Communication and foreign languages on the job" (KFB) is to enable students who have acquired specialist scientific and language-practical competences in a linguistic Bachelor's degree program or an equivalent degree program to give foreign language lessons or training on oral and written business communication for adults on a scientific basis: both in the area of professional further training and in the general area.
+The Master's degree program in "Applied Linguistics: Language and Communication in Professional Life" (KFB) is to enable students who have acquired specialist scientific and language-practical competences in a linguistic Bachelor's degree program or an equivalent degree program to give foreign language lessons or training on oral and written business communication for adults on a scientific basis: both in the area of professional further training and in the general area.

 Additionally, the degree program prepares for responsible activities for language and communication experts in language schools/language centres, in creation of teaching media, facilities of professional further training, HR and in corporate communication and publicity work.